 Jarvis Sorensen asked about a treatment plant to reclaim sewer water.
 Expressed his frustration in the noxious odors.
 JD shared that the current lagoons are not at capacity so reclamation hasn’t been considered yet.
 Five of the seven lagoons are currently used.
 Changes in the smell are not a function of treatment, but merely the activity of the lagoon system.

 Carlton Jensen asked about the transfer of sewer funds to the General Fund and whether H₂S gas is monitored for toxicity.
-Garrik Willden explained that while the gas has a strong odor, it is not harmful to humans at the levels encountered.
-Mayor Wanner stated that water and sewer service charges are the only means by which the City can assess derive revenue fromto the prison.
+Garrick Willden explained that while the gas has a strong odor, it is not harmful to humans at the levels encountered.
+Mayor Wanner stated that water and sewer service charges are the only means by which the City can assess derive revenue from the prison.
 Transferring some water and sewer fees into the city helps provide other services to the community.

 Councilor Hill moved to close the public hearing regarding application to CIB for funding a wastewater master plan at 7:16pm.
 Seconded by Councilor Pickett.
 Vote was unanimous in favor.